sukykaur/AzureNIST800-171/AnalyticsOverview.md

+## Overview
+The [NIST Special Publication 800-171](https://nvlpubs.nist.gov/nistpubs/SpecialPublications/NIST.SP.800-171.pdf) provides guidelines for protecting the controlled unclassified information (CUI) that resides in nonfederal information systems and organizations.
+NIST SP 800-171 establishes 14 families of security requirements for protecting the confidentiality of CUI.

+This Azure Security and Compliance Blueprint provides guidance to help customers deploy a platform as a service (PaaS) web application in Azure that implements a subset of NIST SP 800-171 controls.
+This solution demonstrates ways in which customers can meet specific security and compliance requirements and serves as a foundation for customers to build and configure their own web application in Azure.

+This reference architecture, associated implementation guide, and threat model are intended to serve as a foundation for customers to adapt to their specific requirements and shouldn't be used as-is in a production environment.
+Deploying this architecture without modification is insufficient to completely meet the requirements of NIST SP 800-171.
+This architecture provides a baseline to help customers deploy workloads to Azure in compliance with NIST SP 800-171.
+Customers are responsible for conducting appropriate security and compliance assessments of any solution built using this architecture, as requirements may vary based on the specifics of each customer's implementation.

 ## Architecture diagram and components
 This solution provides an analytics platform upon which customers can build their own analytics tools.
 The reference architecture outlines a generic use case where customers input data either through bulk data imports by the SQL/Data Administrator or through operational data updates via an Operational User.
 Both work streams incorporate Azure Functions for importing data into Azure SQL Database.
 Azure Functions must be configured by the customer through the Azure portal to handle the import tasks unique to each customer's own analytics requirements.